Renewable energy is a trend set to supercharge during the American Reset.

 Residential U.S. solar PV installations have steadily increased over the past decade.
 From 2010 to 2020, more than 2 million residential solar panels were installed, supported in large part by the 30% federal investment tax credit.

 The pandemic is accelerating this trend.
-According to data from real estate consultancy Otteau Valuation Group, families are ditching their $3 million NYC apartments in search for much larger homes in New Jersey.
+According to data from real estate consultancy Otteau Valuation Group, families are ditching their $3 million New York City apartments in search for much larger homes in New Jersey.